paulinalei/genome-strip-documentation/README.md

 ## Running SVDiscovery
 * Make sure you have metadata from SVPreprocess
-* There is a flag that specifies where the metadata should be.
-This is the `-md` flag
+* There is a flag that specifies where the metadata should be and this is the `-md` flag
   * Make sure the directory goes to the specific metadata directory for each batch
   * If you want to run multiple batches of data, just keep adding the `-md` flag with the corresponding metadata directory

 ### Troubleshooting
 * Remove `-jobLogDir` and `-jobRunner Drmaa` to have error logs printed directly to the terminal